iMoneza/documentation/docs/javascript-library.md

 ### Paywall PurchaseOptions

-You have programatic access to the details of the selected Resource via the ResourceAccessDTO object.
+You have programatic access to the details of the selected Resource via the ResourceAccess object.

 #### ResourceAccess Response Object